sore0159/data_analysis/apps/present/FILES/content.md

 ---
 ![Words Vs Followers](fnl_words.png)
 ???
 Okay, let's look at some pictures.
-To combat overplotting (n: 1.6mil!)
-I've decreased the dot size to a speck, and dropped the alpha to 3(!)

 Jittering might be a good idea for words/links/population

 Regression line for each plot is holding all other vars at their mean (zero).

 ---
 ![Links Vs Followers](fnl_links.png)

+???

+Nothing too interesting with the word count or link count regressions.

 ---
 ![LnPopulation Vs Followers](fnl_pop.png)
 ???
 Population is pretty discrete: only 100 cities included.
 1000 avail, but take a long time (distance calc).

 I think the _lack_ of a relation here is actually interesting.

 ---
 ![Age Vs Followers](fnl_age.png)
 ???
 The age graph has one of the most interesting anomalies: the dense cloud right around 1stD age.
 Who are they?

 ---
 ![Tweets Vs Followers](fnl_tweets.png)
 ???
 Here it almost looks like there's three separate groups, the cloud and the two spikes.

 Maybe some color-coding of these dots for other vars would help determine if the anomalies had some other pattern

 ---
 layout: false
 class: center, middle

-## Potential Improvements
+## Further Analysis

 .topbox[
 * More robust use of R's calculating and plotting tools